 Humor-wise, this is almost on the level of the humor that dominated the early episodes of the series.
 However, I do have to say that I found the story of Sakura and Nozaki’s time out to be more humorous than the Mikoshiba story.
 It’s not that Mikoshiba’s story was bad or wasn’t funny, it just wasn’t as strong as the first story in the episode.

 I still look forward to watching Monthly Girls’ Nozaki-kun each week, and I’m starting to feel a little sad knowing that there’s only a few more episodes to go.
-My only real complaint at this point comes from all of the characters that have been introduced in the series up to this point, and how many of them have only appeared either once or twice.
+My only real complaint at this point comes from all of the characters that have been introduced in the series, and how many of them have only appeared either once or twice.
 Hopefully some of these characters will get a little more focus before the series comes to an end.

 Additional posts about Monthly Girls’ Nozaki-kun: